beepscore/iPhoneUnitTests/ReadMe.txt

    /Developer/Tools/RunPlatformUnitTests.include:388: note: Passed tests for architecture 'i386' (GC OFF) /Developer/Tools/RunPlatformUnitTests.include:399: note: Completed tests for architectures 'i386'

-Remember that logic tests are executed as part of the build process to provide you with build errors for failed unit tests.
-Logic unit-test bundles are not intented to run in iPhone Simulator or a device.

 ———————————————————————————————————————————————————————————————————————————————
 Running Application Tests